Mister-Man7/SprotifyXMusic/config/README.md

 ## Spotify Vars

-- You can play tracks or playlists from spotify from Winx Music bot
+- You can play tracks or playlists from spotify from SprotifyXMusic
 - You'll need these two vars to make spotify play working.
 This is not essential , you can leave them blank if you want.

 ### How to get these?